lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This document analyzes and compares the sizes of key exchange flights and the per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
 The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{I-D.ietf-lake-edhoc}} {{I-D.ietf-core-oscore-edhoc}}, OSCORE {{RFC8613}}, and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-The protocols are analysed with different algorithms and options.
+The protocols are analyzed with different algorithms and options.
 The DTLS and TLS record layers are analyzed with and without 6LoWPAN-GHC compression {{RFC7400}}.
 DTLS is analyzed with and without Connection ID {{RFC9146}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as Integrity Check Value (ICV). {{handshake}} compares the overhead of mutually authenticated key exchange, while {{record}} covers the overhead for protection of application data.

 Readers of this document also might be interested in the following documents: {{Illustrated-TLS12}}, {{Illustrated-TLS13}}, {{Illustrated-DTLS13}}, and {{I-D.ietf-lake-traces}} gives an explanation of every byte in example TLS 1.2, TLS 1.3, DTLS 1.3, and EDHOC instances. {{RFC9191}} looks at potential tools available for overcoming the deployment challenges induced by large certificates and long certificate chains and discusses solutions available to overcome these challenges. {{I-D.ietf-cose-cbor-encoded-cert}} gives examples of IoT and Web certificates as well as examples on how effective C509 an TLS certificate compression {{RFC8879}} is at compressing example certificate and certificate chains. {{I-D.mattsson-tls-compact-ecc}} proposes new optimized encodings for key exchange and signatures with P-256 in TLS 1.3.